pablo-abc/felte/packages/site/markdown/docs/en/latest/multi-page-forms.md

 - `step`: A writable store that contains the current step.
 - `pages`: An array of objects, the same object returned by Felte's `createForm` for each form.

+A more complete and functional example can be found on [CodeSandbox](https://codesandbox.io/s/felte-multi-step-demo-vyxh6?file=/App.svelte).

 ## Typescript

 `createForms` accepts a generic argument, it should be a tuple that contains the `Data` shape for each form.
 Typescript support is still spotty, though.
 And there's no way to add an "extended" signature as you can do with Felte's `createForm`.